AbhixGupta/Drakvuf-Installation/README.md

 ![Installation](/images/3.png)

-- If you already have some installed lvm partition you run the following command to delete it.
+- If you already have something installed lvm partition you run the following command to delete it.

 ![Installation](/images/4.png)